Cysharp/R3/README.md

 Some platforms(WPF, Avalonia, Unity, Godot) requires additional step to install.
 Please see [Platform Supports](#platform-supports) section in below.

 R3 code is almostly same as standard Rx.
 Make the Observable via factory methods(Timer, Interval, FromEvent, Subject, etc...) and chain operator via LINQ methods.
 Therefore, your knowledge about Rx and documentation on Rx can be almost directly applied.
+If you are new to Rx, the [ReactiveX](https://reactivex.io/intro.html) website and [Introduction to Rx.NET](https://introtorx.com/) would be useful resources for reference.

 ```csharp
 using R3;